kusor/node-workflow-example/README.md

 This repository contains everything needed to illustrate:

-- An example config file - `config.json.sample` which should be renamed to `config.json` and modified to properly match your local environment.
+- An example config file which should be modified to properly match your local environment.

 Remember that, in order to process any `job` the `workflow-runner` needs